-For people who have sciatica-searing or stabbing pain radiating from the back or buttock into the leg-driving a car can be especially uncomfortable and painful.
+For people who have sciatica—searing or stabbing pain radiating from the back into the buttocks and legs—driving a car can be especially uncomfortable and painful.
 You’ll find measures you can take that might help.

 Learn to avoid back pain.
 In addition to correct posture and exercise, many other aspects of your daily life influence the health of your back.
-Some people simply need to improve the techniques they use to perform everyday activities-lifting heavy objects, playing sports, or even getting in and out of a chair, for instance.
+Some people simply need to improve the techniques they use to perform everyday activities—lifting heavy objects, playing sports, or even sitting down and getting up from a chair.
 Other people will need to avoid certain activities altogether.
 Get advice from the experts.

 Osteoporosis prevention relies on a three-pronged approach: Exercise, proper nutrition, and-when appropriate-medication.
 Get advice you can follow.